-- 1. While our enrollment has remained relatively steady, because of school closures and distance learning, we have lost some students to other school options.
-Consequently, our enrollment has decreased slightly.
-District has also implemented changes to boundaries to limit Vistas enrollment and we are starting to see the effect of those changes. - 2.
-While the white subgroup is still the majority, there continues to be slight increases in the diversity of our student population. - 3.
-Vista continues to be at capacity and limit enrollment to only students living within our boundaries.
+- Our enrollment has declined slightly over the past few years.
+District has implemented changes to boundaries to limit Vistas enrollment and we are starting to see the effect of those changes. - 2.
+While the white subgroup is still the majority, there continues to be increases in the diversity of our student population. - 3.
+With the changes to Vista's boundaries and subsequent decreases in our enrollment, Vista is now able to accept students through school choice.
+We will continue to support school choice as long is space is available at the grade level and/or program.